APPLICATION AND INTERVIEW PROCESS

 SuperCamp provides two vehicles for the transportation of staff and campers during camp.

 You will not need a car, but staff members are welcome to bring vehicles to their SuperCamp site.
 However, please bear in mind that you will be required to purchase a parking permit for the vehicle.
 Prices for these permits vary depending on the campus.
-Quantum Learning Network will not pay any parking fines received by staff members.
+Quantum Learning Network is not responsible for any parking fines received by staff members.

 Staff members who choose to bring their vehicles are not permitted to use them for SuperCamp purposes, including transporting campers.